bluepensoftwareworks/bluepen.powershell/README.md

      Set CopyToOutputDirectory to PreserveNewest.
      <img width="948" height="351" alt="image" src="https://github.com/user-attachments/assets/5e3c23f7-91be-48e3-b603-5e09f397efe0" />

+     When you run dotnet build or dotnet publish, these files will be placed in the output folder relative to your DLL.

      **Step 2**: Create the Module Manifest (.psd1) PowerShell modules require a manifest file so PowerShell knows how to load them.